AGHenderson97/m10c-team-profile-generator/README.md

  ## Description

-  This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
-The generated README file includes information on the app's purpose, how to use it, how to install it, how to report issues, and how to make contributions.
+This is a command-line application that generates a team profile in HTML format.
+It prompts the user for information about their team, such as the team name, the names and roles of team members, and their contact information.
+It then creates an HTML file that displays the team profile, which can be customized as needed.

   ## Table of Contents